appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
-This is the catalogue for my library custom M functions for time series data.
+This is the catalogue for my library of custom M functions for time series.
 Each catalogue entry begins with a description of the problem the function solves.

 ## MonthAsM
 Solve the problem of month names taking up too much space in a visual.